-In certain areas voluntary mental health organisations and family charities may offer services that might be able to help you.
-You can refer yourself by telephoning, emailing to make an appointment or attending a drop in session.
+In certain areas voluntary mental health organisations and family charities may offer services that might be able to help you - these might be face to face, via email, text or via a helpline or online forum.

 To find out what support is available in your area, search online or talk to a relevant professional, such as a GP.

 If you are being treated through the Care Programme Approach (CPA) your role as a parent and the needs of your children should be taken into account when considering your health and social care needs.

-It's the hardest thing to do but admitting you're struggling and asking for help and support is very important.
+"It's the hardest thing to do but admitting you're struggling and asking for help and support is very important."

-This information was published in August 2016.
-We will revise it in 2019.
+This information was published in April 2019.
+We will revise it in 2022.